galaxyproject/galaxy-hub/content/news/2023-11-08-esg-psa/index.md

-With both systems now available in python-social-auth, EuroScienceGateway project has started the implementation of the support in Galaxy, which will allow not just to authenticate with the new identities, but also further simpligy the Bring Your Own Compute (BYOC) features of Galaxy so users crendentials can be reused to access existing infrastructure computing services without the need of reauthentication.
+With both systems now available in python-social-auth, EuroScienceGateway project has started the implementation of the support in Galaxy, which will allow not just to authenticate with the new identities, but also further simplify the Bring Your Own Compute (BYOC) features of Galaxy so users crendentials can be reused to access existing infrastructure computing services without the need of reauthentication.